 Prerequisite(s): HIM 2800 with a grade of C or better.
-Required Grade: Pass with a C or better.

 This course is designed to assist students in the preparation for the Registered Health Information Technician (RHIT) examination.
 Objectives will include the application process, test format, reference material, and learning skills/materials.